-France considers that the conflict will only be resolved through the creation of a viable and democratic independent Palestinian State, living in peace and security alongside Israel.
+France considers that the conflict can only be resolved through the solution of two States living side-by-side in peace and security, in accordance with international law.

-1. France is a friend to both Israel and Palestine.
+1. France is the friend of both the Israelis and the Palestinians.

 France has strong historical, cultural and human ties with Israel.
-France was one of the first countries to recognize the new State and establish diplomatic relations with it, as early as 1949.
-For nearly 70 years, France has been advocating Israel’s right to exist and live in security, as well as its full membership of the community of sovereign nations.
+France was one of the first countries to recognize the new State and establish diplomatic relations, as early as 1949.
+For more than 70 years, France has been advocating Israel’s right to exist and live in security, and its full membership of the community of sovereign nations.
 The bilateral relationship between France and Israel is also supported by the presence in Israel of a large French and French-speaking community, while France is home to Europe’s largest Jewish community.

-France has long advocated the creation of a Palestinian State.
+France is also the friend of the Palestinian people and supports the creation of a Palestinian State, living within secure and recognized borders alongside Israel, with Jerusalem as the capital of both States.
 On 22 November 1974, France voted in favour of recognizing the PLO at the United Nations as an observer, reaffirming the inalienable rights of the Palestinian people.
 In 1982, François Mitterrand was the first French President to express the goal of creating a Palestinian State before the Knesset.
 In 2010, France raised the status of the General Delegation of Palestine in France, which became the Mission of Palestine and is led by an ambassador.
-In November 2012, it voted in favour of the status of non-member observer State for Palestine at the United Nations, and in September 2015 for the placing of the Palestinian flag at the UN.
+In November 2012, it voted in favour of the status of non-member observer State at the United Nations, and in September 2015 for the placing of the Palestinian flag at the UN.

-France condemns most firmly all acts of violence and terrorism, and calls upon all parties to combat all forms of incitement to hatred.
+France condemns in the strongest terms all acts of violence and terrorism, and calls upon all parties to combat all forms of incitement to hatred.
 On several occasions, alongside its European partners, it called upon all parties to abstain from any action that could aggravate the situation through either incitation or provocation, and asked them to condemn any attack carried out and to rigorously respect the principles of necessity and proportionality in the use of force.